humanmade/asset-manager-framework/readme.md

 # Asset Manager Framework

-This WordPress plugin provides a framework for replacing the contents of the standard WordPress media library with assets from an external provider, such as a DAM.
+This WordPress plugin provides a framework for replacing the contents of the standard WordPress media library with assets from an external provider such as a DAM, another WordPress website, or a central site within a Multisite installation.

 It handles the necessary integration with WordPress (Ajax endpoints and Backbone components) leaving you to focus on just the server-side API connection to your DAM.

-The intention is that the media manager, the block editor, the classic editor, the REST API, and anything that calls `wp.media()` should "just work" and not need to implement changes in order to support a media library that is powered by an external provider.
+The intention is that the media manager, the block editor, the classic editor, the REST API, XML-RPC, and anything that calls `wp.media()` should "just work" and not need to implement changes in order to support a media library that is powered by an external provider.

 ## Status